-The City of Moore encourages agencies to collaborate with each other.
-The Capital Planning and Resiliency staff makes diligent efforts in establishing relationships with all types of organizations.
+The City of Moore encourages agencies to partner with each other.
+City of Moore staff makes diligent efforts in establishing relationships with all types of organizations.
 With established relationships, the City can help facilitate important partnerships between organizations to best serve the community.
-Partnership with non-profit agencies that serve Moore residents is necessary to meet the housing and supportive service needs of the public.
-Staff from the Capital Planning and Resiliency department participates in the Coordinated Case Management Conference hosted by the City of Norman every week.
+Partnerships with non-profit agencies that serve Moore residents is necessary to meet the housing and supportive service needs of the public.
+Staff from the City participates in the Coordinated Case Management Conference Call hosted by the CoC every week.
 This weekly conference assists all homeless service providers in Cleveland County with the case management of the homeless or individuals/families who are on the verge of becoming homeless.

-The City of Moore has also been able to fund a mortgage/rental and utility assistance with two non-profit agencies with its CDBG-CV funding.
-With the help from the Central Oklahoma Community Action Agency and The Salvation Army, a total of 53 residents have received assistance.
+The City of Moore has also been able to fund a mortgage/rental and utility assistance.
+With the help from the Salvation Army, a total of 12 households have received assistance.
 This assistance is extremely crucial to the low income population to prevent homelessness and the spread of the coronavirus.
-The City anticipates to help approximately 200 families in the 2020 program year with CDBG-CV funds.